-60. Remuneration linked to company earnings should contain any qualifications stated in the external auditor's report that reduce their amount.

-Complies  Partially complies □ Explain 🗆 Not applicable 🗆 -- ------------ ---------------------- ----------- ------------------

-61. A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments referenced to their value.

-$\textbf{Complies} \ \square$ Partly complies $\Box$ Explain 🖂 Not applicable 🗆 ------------------------------- ------------------------ ----------- ------------------

-The company does not currently contemplate a variable remuneration system for executive directors that includes the giving of shares or financial instruments referenced to their value.

-As established in principle 25 of the Good Governance Code of Listed Companies, the main objective of remuneration linked to the delivery of shares or financial instruments referenced to their value is to "align the interests of executive directors with the long-term sustainable corporate interest".

-In this respect, the Executive Director Mr Francisco José Riberas holds (through Acek Desarrollo y Gestión Industrial, S.L.) a significant shareholding in the Company.
-This situation necessarily implies an alignment of the Director's interest with the long-term corporate interest of the Gestamp Group, which is why the Company has not considered it necessary to include among the remuneration components of Mr Francisco José Riberas the delivery of shares or financial instruments referenced to their value.

-On the other hand, with respect to the Executive Director, Mr Francisco López Peña, he is a participant in the Equity Participation Plan, whereby the Company offered certain key executives of the Group the possibility of acquiring shares in the Company at market price with financing from the Company.
-The aim of the Participation Plan is precisely to align the interests of the participants with the long-term interests of Gestamp.
-Therefore, once again, the Company does not consider it necessary to date to include among the remuneration components of Mr Francisco López Peña the delivery of shares or financial instruments referenced to their value.

-62. Following the award of shares, share options or financial instruments derived from the remuneration system, executive directors should not be allowed to transfer their ownership or to exercise the options for at least three years.

-There is an exception in the case that the director has, upon the transfer or exercise, a net economic exposure to the share price variation for a market value that is equal to an amount of at least twice his/her fixed annual remuneration through the ownership of shares, options or other financial instruments.

-This will not apply to the shares that the director needs to sell in order to settle the costs related to their acquisition or, subject to the previous approval of the Nomination and Compensation Committee, to face any extraordinary and unexpected situation requiring so.

-Complies 🗆 Partly complies □ Explain 🗆 Not applicable  -- ------------ ------------------- ----------- ------------------

-63. Contractual arrangements should include provisions that permit the company to reclaim variable components of remuneration when payment was out of step with the director's actual performance or based on data subsequently found to be misstated.

-Complies $\square$ Partly complies $\square$ Explain $\square$ Not applicable $\square$
+60. Remuneration linked to company earnings should contain any qualifications stated in t external auditor's report that reduce their amount.
+Complies $\boxtimes$ Partly complies Explain $\square$ Not applicable $\square$ 61.
+A major part of executive directors' variable remuneration should be linked to the a of shares or financial instruments referenced to their value.
+Complies $\square$ Partly complies $\Box$ Explain 🗵 Not applicable $\square$ executives which executives' interes as approved a Long-Ten shall be settled by furni- ests with the long-term s ot currently foresee Exec ry of this LTI. ishing Company shares ustainable corporate in s in order to align the nterest.
+However, the As established in principle 25 of the Good Governance Code of Listed Companies, the main objective of remuneration linked to the delivery of shares or financial instruments referenced to their value is to "align the interests of executive directors with the long-term sustainable corporate interest".
+In this respect, the Executive Director Mr Francisco José Riberas holds (through a Desarrollo y Gestión Industrial, S.L.) a significant shareholding in the Company. situation necessarily implies an alignment of the Director's interest with the long-corporate interest of the Gestamp Group, which is why the Company has not considit necessary to include a long-term incentive based on furnishing shares or final instruments tied to their value among the remuneration components for Mr Franc José Riberas.
+31 December 202 the Company off shares in the Con the Participation long-term interes it necessary in 20 cisco López Peña, curren 3 as an executive directo cered certain key executive npany at market price with a Plan was precisely to all ets of Gestamp.
+Therefore 1023 to include among the delivery of shares or finan r in the Equity Participates of the Group the point financing from the dign the interests of the e, once again, the Compercular remuneration components. pation Plan, whereby ossibility of acquiring Company.
+The aim of participants with the pany did not consider nents of Mr Francisco 62.
+Following the award of shares, share options or financial instruments deri remuneration system, executive directors should not be allowed to to ownership or to exercise the options for at least three years. net economic exp amount of at lea ption in the case that the posure to the share price va est twice his/her fixed and r other financial instrume ariation for a market va nual remuneration thro due that is equal to an This will not apply to the shares that the director needs to sell in order to settle the correlated to their acquisition or, subject to the previous approval of the Nomination a Compensation Committee, to face any extraordinary and unexpected situation requires.
+Complies $\square$ Partly complies $\square$ Explain $\square$ Not applicable $oxtimes$ 63. variable compone ngements should include pents of remuneration whe ce or based on data subse n payment was out of s step with the director's Complies ⊠ Partly complies $\Box$ Explain Not applicable □